 - Contents coverage: If a covered event damages your property inside of the building, like kitchen appliances, display shelves and artwork, this insurance will provide compensation.
 Covered events often include severe weather, fire, falling objects, vandalism, and theft.

 - Equipment breakdown: Your equipment is vital to your business.
-After all, no oven, no bagels and buns.
-If an industrial oven or mixer breaks down because of a power surge, mechanical failure or other problem, you’ll no doubt be unable to keep up with demand, lose revenue, and potentially need to close down shop until repairs can be made.
+If equipment (with the exception of an oven, which typically only requires maintenance work) breaks down because of a power surge, mechanical failure or other problem, you’ll no doubt be unable to keep up with demand, lose revenue, and potentially need to close down shop until repairs can be made.
 This coverage will provide assistance with repair or replacement costs and can provide compensation for lost income while production was halted.

 - Food spoilage: An extended power outage can cause food in your refrigerators and freezers to spoil.
 If you are forced to throw away a lot of expensive food items due to spoilage, this coverage can provide the compensation you need to recover.